MaikorAppPublic/docs/src/graphics.md

 Tile data is stored in the 4 atlas banks, each one can store up to 250 tiles.
 As each pixel can only be 1 of 16 colors, the pixels are stored 2 per byte.
 So, tiles take up 32 bytes in the atlas.

+> **Important** The first on screen pixel is at 8,8.
+If the first two bytes are 0 then the sprite will be drawn entirely off screen, except for the last two pixels on the last row.

 Although a sprite may only use 16 colors, it has choice of up to 4 palettes to use for color.
 Sprites are controlled via the sprite table which sets their position, palette, etc.